17 True Crime Shows & Movies On Netflix That Are Total Hidden Gems

 1. 'Belief: The Possession Of Janet Moses'

-A mix of interviews and recreations tell the story of Janet Moses, a young woman who was accidentally killed by family members during an attempted exorcism, in Belief: The Possession of Janet Moses.
+A mix of interviews and recreations tell the story of Janet Moses in Belief: The Possession of Janet Moses.
+Moses was 22-years old living in New Zealand when she was accidentally killed by family members during an attempted exorcism, which prompted nationwide discussion about Maori religion and consent.

 3. 'The Seven Five'

 The Seven Five documentary details how one New York City cop became the leader of a drug-dealing gang of police in 1980s Brooklyn.
+He was arrested in 1992 in what was then the biggest corruption case the NYPD had ever seen.
 It's a good true crime doc for anyone who might need a reminder that there's crime on both sides of the law.

 4. 'Out Of Thin Air'

 Have you ever watched a true crime doc and thought, 'This would be way better with Jake Gyllenhaal and Mark Ruffalo'?
-If so, David Fincher's Zodiac, about the famous Zodiac killer, is for you.
+If so, David Fincher's Zodiac, about the famous Zodiac killer who terrorized the Bay Area in '60s and '70s, is for you.
 (Unfortunately, the movie was made before Ted Cruz became pop culture's favorite Zodiac killer suspect.)